Tennis-Nadal tests positive for COVID-19 after Abu Dhabi comeback | Sports-Games

 Tennis-Nadal tests positive for COVID-19 after Abu Dhabi comeback

-Rafa Nadal said on Monday he had tested positive for COVID-19 upon arrival in Spain after making his comeback from injury in the Mubadala World Tennis Championship exhibition event in Abu Dhabi last week.
-The 20-times Grand Slam champion said he was having some "unpleasant moments" but was hoping to feel better soon and would keep people informed about his plans over future tournaments.
+Rafa Nadal said on Monday he had tested positive for COVID-19 after returning from his comeback appearance at the Mubadala World Tennis Championship exhibition event in Abu Dhabi last week.
+The 20-times Grand Slam champion and former world number one said he was having some "unpleasant moments" but was hoping to feel better soon and would keep people informed about his plans over future tournaments.

-Rafa Nadal said on Monday he had tested positive for COVID-19 upon arrival in Spain after making his comeback from injury in the Mubadala World Tennis Championship exhibition event in Abu Dhabi last week.
+Rafa Nadal said on Monday he had tested positive for COVID-19 after returning from his comeback appearance at the Mubadala World Tennis Championship exhibition event in Abu Dhabi last week.

+The 20-times Grand Slam champion and former world number one said he was having some "unpleasant moments" but was hoping to feel better soon and would keep people informed about his plans over future tournaments.
+The positive test casts further doubt on whether the 35-year-old participates in next month's Australian Open -- a tournament he has won once and finished runner-up four times -- having already said he could not guarantee https://www.reuters.com/lifestyle/sports/nadal-casts-doubt-over-australian-open-participation-2021-12-19 he would play.

-Nadal spent four months on the sidelines with a foot injury.
+Nadal spent the last four months on the sidelines with a foot injury.
 He was knocked out at Roland Garros in the semi-finals and was forced to pull out of Wimbledon, the Tokyo Olympics and the U.S. Open.
-He had said he could not guarantee he would make the trip for the Australian Open which begins on Jan.
-17.
+He also missed the Davis Cup which concluded in Madrid earlier this month and will not feature for Spain at the Jan.
+1-9 ATP Cup in Sydney.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)